apache/nuttx-apps/examples/README.txt

   test programs under examples/nxflat tests.
 These tests are build using the NXFLAT format and installed in a ROMFS file system.
 At run time, each program in the ROMFS file system is executed.
 Requires CONFIG_NXFLAT.

+examples/nxtest
+^^^^^^^^^^^^^^^

+  This directory contains another simple test of a subset of the NX APIs defined in include/nuttx/nx.h.
+This text focuses on text displays on the dispaly background combined with pop-up displays over the text.
+  The text display will continue to update while the pop-up is visible.

+  The following configuration options can be selected:

+    CONFIG_EXAMPLES_NXTEXT_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
+Default: 0 CONFIG_EXAMPLES_NXTEXT_DEVNO - The LCD device to select from the LCD driver for use in the test: Default: 0 CONFIG_EXAMPLES_NXTEXT_BGCOLOR -- The color of the background.
+Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
+    CONFIG_EXAMPLES_NXTEXT_BGFONTCOLOR -- The color of the fonts used in the background window.
+Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
+    CONFIG_EXAMPLES_NXTEXT_PUCOLOR -- The color of the pop-up window.
+Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
+    CONFIG_EXAMPLES_NXTEXT_PUFONTCOLOR -- The color of the fonts used in the background window.
+Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
+    CONFIG_EXAMPLES_NXTEXT_BPP -- Pixels per pixel to use.
+Valid options include 2, 4, 8, 16, 24, and 32.
+Default is 32.
+    CONFIG_EXAMPLES_NXTEXT_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
+This is the for, for example, SPI LCD/OLED devices.
+If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

+      #ifdef CONFIG_NX_LCDDRIVER
+      FAR struct lcd_dev_s *up_nxdrvinit(unsigned int devno);
+      #else
+      FAR struct fb_vtable_s *up_nxdrvinit(unsigned int devno);
+      #endif

+    CONFIG_EXAMPLES_NXTEXT_BMCACHE - The maximum number of characters that can be put in the background window.
+Default is 128.
+    CONFIG_EXAMPLES_NXTEXT_GLCACHE - The maximum nuber of pre-rendered fonts that can be retained for the background window.

+  This test can be performed with either the single-user version of NX or with the multiple user version of NX selected with CONFIG_NX_MULTIUSER.
+  If CONFIG_NX_MULTIUSER is defined, then the following configuration options also apply:

+    CONFIG_EXAMPLES_NXTEXT_STACKSIZE -- The stacksize to use when creating the NX server.
+Default 2048
+    CONFIG_EXAMPLES_NXTEXT_CLIENTPRIO -- The client priority.
+Default: 100
+    CONFIG_EXAMPLES_NXTEXT_SERVERPRIO -- The server priority.
+Default: 120
+    CONFIG_EXAMPLES_NXTEXT_LISTENERPRIO -- The priority of the event listener thread.
+Default 80.
+    CONFIG_EXAMPLES_NXTEXT_NOTIFYSIGNO -- The signal number to use with nx_eventnotify().
+Default: 4

+  If CONFIG_NX_MULTIUSER is defined, then the example also expects the following settings and will generate an error if they are not as expected:

+    CONFIG_DISABLE_MQUEUE=n
+    CONFIG_DISABLE_SIGNALS=n
+    CONFIG_DISABLE_PTHREAD=n
+    CONFIG_NX_BLOCKING=y

 examples/null
 ^^^^^^^^^^^^^